davidabadtantacom/tantacom-blog/wp-content/plugins/related-posts/readme.txt

-﻿=== Plugin Name ===
+﻿=== Related Posts ===
-Contributors: zemanta
+Contributors: sovrn, zemanta
-Tags: link, links, navigation, plugin, related, Post, posts, widget, widgets
+Tags: link, links, navigation, plugin, related, Post, posts, widget, widgets, sovrn
 License: GPLv2
 Requires at least: 3.6
-Tested up to: 4.3
+Tested up to: 4.6
-Stable tag: 3.6
+Stable tag: 3.6.1

 Link to related content to help your readers.
 Get attention from other authors.
 Make great outbound links for SEO.
 With just a few clicks.